braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion.md

 ### Running the sync

 Once activated, your sync will run on the schedule configured during setup.
-If you want to run the sync outside of the normal schedule, for testing or to fetch the most recent data, click the “Sync Now” button.
+If you want to run the sync outside of the normal schedule for testing or to fetch the most recent data, click **Sync Now**.
 This run will not impact regularly scheduled future syncs.
 ![][5]

 ## Product limitations